 1. Baby clothes

 Whoever thought attaching metal poppers onto baby clothing was a good idea clearly has it in for parents, and has never had the privilege of trying to wrestle their own little bundle of joy into them.
 Sometimes there are a lot of poppers, and when your baby is intent on slithering through your grip it’s inevitable you will have done them up wrong and will have to start all over again, perhaps even several times.
 But worse than poppers are buttons, most specifically buttons sewn onto the back of the offending item rather than the front.
 WTH?
+And don’t get me started on pants with fake drawstring ties that you therefore can’t actually tighten around your growing child.
 Last in the list of clothing offences are the items that can only be worn by pulling them over baby’s head 😱.
 Anyone who’s ever had to try this will know what I’m saying.
 As beautiful as all those fancy little fastenings might be, give me a zip or an envelope neckline any day.
 Bonds onesies are ideal – not a button or a popper in sight, and they even come with removable feet and mittens – genius!

 I only ever buy supermarket brand nappies – I figure I can afford to cut back on something that’s only gonna grace my kids’ bodies for a few hours tops.
 However, my local supermarket bafflingly produces the two completely different sized nappies I need for for my kids in exactly the same colour pattern, and the difference between the sizes is barely perceptible to the naked eye even though I have a 2 year old and a young baby.
 To avoid confusion I had to use a marker to initial who’s was who’s at creche.
 I now make the trip by car to a more sensible supermarket stocking nappies that have their sizes differentiated by colour – and the extra trip is worth the hassle!